apache/openwhisk-cli/README.md

 The OpenWhisk CLI is written in the Go language.
 You have two options to build the binary locally:

-1. Build using the packaged Gradle scripts (including the 'gogradle' plugin), now the preferred build method.
+1. Build using the packaged Gradle scripts (including the 'gogradle' plugin) now the preferred build method.
-2. Compile in your local Go environment,
+2. Compile in your local Go environment

 ## Build the binary with Gradle

 **Note:** For those who may have used the Gradle build previously, it has been re-engineered to no longer required Docker or Go to be pre-installed on your system.
-Using the [gogradle](https://github.com/gogradle/gogradle) plugin, Gradle now uses a prexisting Go environment to build if it can be located, or downloads and installs an environment within the build directory.
+Using the [gogradle](https://github.com/gogradle/gogradle) plugin, Gradle now uses a preexisting Go environment to build if it can be located, or downloads and installs an environment within the build directory.

 To build with Gradle, open an terminal, go to the directory of OpenWhisk CLI